 You may not want to file personal bankruptcy on a debt.
 You may owe just a single debt, or maybe just a few.
 In some cases, it makes more sense to consider debt settlement over bankruptcy.
 Consider hiring an experienced debt settlement attorney in Washington D.C. and Virginia to engage in debt settlement on your behalf.

-A creditor may consider settling a debt for less than what you owe if you are able to convince the creditor that settlement is in their best interests.
-But creditors take you more seriously when you are represented by counsel.
-And an attorney will be able to obtain more satisfactory results.
-Lee Legal represents debt settlement clients in Washington, D.C. and Virginia.
+A creditor may consider settling a debt for less than what you owe if you are able to convince the creditor that settlement is in their best interest.
+But creditors will also take you more seriously when you are represented by counsel.
+And an attorney will likely be able to obtain more satisfactory results.
+Lee Legal represents debt settlement clients in the Washington, D.C. area.

 Debt Settlement and the Bankruptcy Threat